Tennis-Kyrgios stuns Medvedev on day of upsets in Montreal | Sports-Games

 Tennis-Kyrgios stuns Medvedev on day of upsets in Montreal

-Nick Kyrgios produced a serve-and-volley masterclass to topple world number one Daniil Medvedev 6-7(2) 6-4 6-2 for his eighth straight win on a day of upsets at the Canadian Open in Montreal on Wednesday.
-It appeared that top-seeded Russian Medvedev had all the momentum when he eased through the first set tiebreaker and the temperamental Kyrgios smashed a ball into the stratosphere in frustration.
+Nick Kyrgios produced a serve-and-volley masterclass to topple world number one Daniil Medvedev 6-7(2) 6-4 6-2 for his eighth straight win on a day of upsets at the Canadian Masters in Montreal on Wednesday.
+Britain's Dan Evans stunned fifth seed Andrey Rublev 6-4 6-4 at the ATP 1000 event, while the day kicked off with American Tommy Paul rallying to beat Spanish second seed Carlos Alcaraz 6-7(4) 7-6(7) 6-3.

 It appeared that top-seeded Russian Medvedev had all the momentum when he eased through the first set tiebreaker and the temperamental Kyrgios smashed a ball into the stratosphere in frustration.
 But the Australian regrouped and broke Medvedev's serve to begin the second set and served his way out of trouble in the following game for a 2-0 lead that he would not relinquish.

-Also advancing in Montreal were Norwegian Casper Ruud, Australia's Alex de Minaur, Italy's Jannik Sinner, Croatia's Marin Cilic, Frenchman Gael Monfils and Spaniards Roberto Bautista Agut and Pablo Carreno Busta.
+Also advancing in Montreal were Australia's Alex de Minaur, Italy's Jannik Sinner, Croatia's Marin Cilic, Frenchman Gael Monfils and Spaniards Roberto Bautista Agut and Pablo Carreno Busta.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)